-This case study describes how a little town in Switzerland managed to get a lot of engagement on their Facebook Page and consequently a lot of more tourism in their town.
+This case study describes a Facebook campaign of a little town in Switzerland called Obermutten.
+They managed to get a lot of engagement on their Facebook Page and consequently a lot of more tourism in their town.

 Category: Facebook, Social Media